mooyoul/get-orientation/README.md

 Get orientation from EXIF of image file.
 Supports both Browser and Server (Node.js) environment.

 `get-orientation` has fast, efficient built-in EXIF parser.
 Built-in EXIF Parser is stream-based, and uses small memory footprint.

+Also, Compatibility is the key. `get-orientation` was tested with 50+ test images.

 ## Sponsor